hihighsh/CATDiC/README.md

 - ELAN annotation files (.eaf)
 - Metadata files

+However, Turkmen data is excluded due to consent restrictions.
 This pilot release provides a structured and reusable dataset for discourse analysis and comparative research on Central Asian Turkic languages.

 ---